ClickHouse/ClickHouse/dbms/tests/instructions/developer_instruction_en.md

 Please make sure you have the correct access rights and the repository exists.
 ```
-It generally means that the ssh keys for connecting to GitHub are missing.
+It generally means that the SSH keys for connecting to GitHub are missing.
 These keys are normally located in `~/.ssh`.
-For ssh keys to be accepted you need to upload them in the settings section of GitHub UI.
+For SSH keys to be accepted you need to upload them in the settings section of GitHub UI.

 You can also clone the repository via https protocol:
 ```
 git clone https://github.com/ClickHouse/ClickHouse.git
 ```
 This however will not let you send your changes to the server.
-You can still use it temporarily and add the ssh keys later replacing the remote address of the repository with `git remote` command.
+You can still use it temporarily and add the SSH keys later replacing the remote address of the repository with `git remote` command.

 You can also add original ClickHouse repo's address to your local repository to pull updates from there:
 ```